LoliE1ON/electron-react-typescript/README.md

 `dev` - Run application in dev mode

-`build` - Creating a portable application package
+`package` - Creating a portable application package

 `make` - Create installation file of you application